Road salting

 We are not responsible for maintaining motorways and certain major A-roads, historically referred to as trunk roads.
 These roads are maintained by National Highways.
 We are also not responsible for maintaining ‘unadopted’ private roads.

-All carriageways forming part of the public highway network are allocated to one of three groupings.
+Carriageways forming part of the public highway network that meet criteria for road salting are allocated to one of two groupings.
+Find details of specific routes.

 Priority One Routes